bitcoinvsalts/node-binance-trader/README.md

   * The defaults are zero, which is unlimited.
 * ***CONFIG:* Disable SHORT Trades**
   * Because SHORT trades will always borrow the full amount of the trade, you can choose to ignore SHORT trades to prevent borrowing.
-  * NOTE: you can still choose to allow borrowing for LONG trades using one of the borrow funding options above.
+  * You can still choose to allow borrowing for LONG trades using one of the borrow funding options above.
 * ***CONFIG:* Disable Margin Trades**
   * This will prevent any trades from executing on your margin wallet.
 All LONG trades will then execute on spot, and SHORT trades will be disabled as a result.
-  * NOTE: even if a LONG trade is executed on your margin wallet it will not borrow any funds by default.
+  * Even if a LONG trade is executed on your margin wallet it will not borrow any funds by default.
 You would have to choose one of the borrow funding options above.
 * ***CONFIG:* Disable Coins**
   * You can provide a comma delimited list of coins that you want to ignore trade signals for (e.g. DOGE).
 * ***CONFIG:* Strategy Loss Limit**